uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 After all, this is how we always remembered values before.
 We simply assigned them to variables.

-Let's look at the following bad example:
+Let's have a look at why this doesn't work with React:

 ```jsx
 export default function Counter() {